AAlhendi1707/CONIPHER-wrapper/README.md

 - do we use it with indels?
 - how the driver_filter works?
 - in subclonal copy number from ASCAT do we use nMajor	nMinor or nAraw	nBraw as input?
+- which Ref genome build ?
+- why  driverCategory is NA for all
+- which list used for is_blacklist